-In OMNeT++ 4.0 we recommend to use shared libraries whenever it is possible.
-You'll need to link with the following libraries:
+In OMNeT++ 4.0 we recommend that you use shared libraries whenever it is possible.
+You will need to link with the following libraries:

-Luckily, you do not have to worry about the above details, because automatic tools like opp\makemake will take care of the hard part for you.
+Luckily, you do not have to worry about the above details, because automatic tools like opp_makemake will take care of the hard part for you.